 Located in South Asia on the Ganges River delta, Bangladesh borders the Bay of Bengal, as well as India and Myanmar.
 Nearly 155 million people live in Bangladesh, making it one of the world’s most densely populated countries.

 Bangladesh is a disaster-prone country.
-Cyclones are the most common.
+Cyclones and floods are the most common.

 The five-inch rise in sea levels predicted due to climate change has the potential to displace millions and place half of the country underwater by 2030.